exercism/python/exercises/practice/darts/.approaches/introduction.md

 ## General guidance

-The goal of the Darts exercise is to score a single toss in a Darts game.
+The goal of the Darts exercise is to score a single throw in a Darts game.
-The scoring areas are _concentric circles_, so boundary values need to be checked in order to properly score a toss.
+The scoring areas are _concentric circles_, so boundary values need to be checked in order to properly score a throw.
 The key is to determine how far from the center the dart lands (_by calculating sqrt(x**2 + y**2), or a variation_) and then determine what scoring ring it falls into.